umee-network/umee/docs/architecture/adr-001-umee-module.md

   during the current staking epoch.
 - Clear out `PendingDelegationQueue`.

-The validators in the current staking epoch, E<sub>1</sub>, will then construct, sign, and broadcast multisig transactions to the Umee network.
+The Umee validators in the current staking epoch, E<sub>1</sub>, will then construct, sign, and broadcast multisig transactions to the Umee network.
 Once enough transactions are received by the `x/umee` module, the `x/umee` module will store the constructed multisig transaction and emit an event signalling a delegation